pbutarbutar/crud-golang/README.md

-# Crud-golang & Login, middleware jwt
+# Crud-golang & Login, middleware jwt and GORM MySQL

 `Cara Menjalankannya -  (How to run it)`